Rebate Accruals

 Review the list of all posting transactions with rebates created for the rebate agreement.

-Use the following filters to display specific transactions:
+Use these filters to display specific transactions:

 • Transaction Date